Impact of Carrier Injector Design on the Threshold of Interband Cascade Lasers: Oscillator strengths

 \section{Oscillator strengths}

-While the envelope function overlap represents a major part of the oscillator strength of ICL lasing levels, the net material gain also involves intraband transitions.
+While the envelope function overlap represents a major part of the oscillator strength of ICL lasing levels, the net material gain also involves parasitic absorptions inside the conduction or valence bands.
 Therefore, the envelope overlap alone is not sufficient to evaluate the net gain.
 Calculation of the oscillator strengths requires a matrix representation of the dipole operator along the $z$ axis and the momentum operator in the $x$--$y$ plane.
 The energy eigenstates of $\bm{H}_\mathrm{RRS}$ are used as the basis for a better compatibility with the NEGF formalism.
-The $z$ component is readily obtained by rotating the diagonal matrix $\mathrm{diag}(z_1, z_2, \cdots)$.
+The $z$ component is readily obtained from the diagonal matrix in the RRS basis, $\mathrm{diag}(z_1, z_2, \cdots)$.

 For the in-plane directions $j \in \{x, y\}$, we opt for the momentum picture of the light-carrier interaction since the position operator $\hat{x}_j$ in the directions of translational invariance is ambiguous.
 The oscillator strengths calculated from the momentum and dipole pictures are equal if (i) the momentum operator coincides with the commutator $(m_0/\imag\hbar)[\hat{x}_j, \hat{H}]$, and (ii) the oscillator strength is represented in the eigenbasis of $\hat{H}$~\cite{BetheSalpeter}.
 The requirement (i) is not straightforward when the Hamiltonian contains spin-orbit coupling, second-order \kp coupling via remote bands~\cite{Dupont2024} as in Eq.\,\eqref{eq:definition_S}, or position-dependent parameters.
 Nevertheless, we retain consistency with the growth direction by \textit{defining} the in-plane momentum operator by $\hat{p}_j \equiv (m_0/\imag\hbar)[\hat{x}_j, \hat{H}]$.
 For homogeneous infinite lattices, the \kp perturbation theory~\cite{Luttinger1954,Szmulowicz1995} shows that